MontrealAI/AGI-Alpha-Node-v0/docs/telemetry/alpha-wu-kpi-spec.md

   so dashboards can filter by freshness without recomputing aggregations.
 - Histogram entities (`QualityBucket`, `LatencyBucket`) keep the raw distributions needed to recompute medians and p95s deterministically.
+- `SlashEvent` entities persist every `SlashApplied` log with validator, amount, and timestamp which powers historical dashboards and auditing.

 These structures make the four KPIs available per agent, node, and validator without off-chain joins.